 Professional Awards and Recognition

-The Bonita-Sunnyside FPD has been recognized since its formation not only for our firefighting efforts but also for our efforts to prevent injury and loss of life.
-Examples would include recognition form Poway for the 1967 Poway Fire, Resolution from Assemblyman Larry Stirling for the 1988 Cowles Mountain Fire, Resolution from Assembly woman Tricia Hunter for the 1990 Dubbar Fire, Governor Pete Wilson for the 1992 Guejitio Fire and Congressional recognition from Duncan Hunter for the 2001 Cedar Fire.
+The Bonita-Sunnyside FPD has been recognized since its formation not only for our firefighting efforts, but also for our efforts to prevent injury and loss of life.
+Examples would include recognition from Poway for the 1967 Poway Fire, Resolution from Assemblyman Larry Stirling for the 1988 Cowles Mountain Fire, Resolution from Assembly woman Tricia Hunter for the 1990 Dubbar Fire, Governor Pete Wilson for the 1992 Guejitio Fire and Congressional recognition from Duncan Hunter for the 2001 Cedar Fire.